Jatindra Nath Das: Hunger strike

 In Lahore Jail, Das began another hunger strike along with other revolutionary fighters, demanding equality for Indian political prisoners with those from Europe.
 The conditions of Indian inhabitants of the jails was deplorable.
 The uniforms that Indian prisoners were required to wear in jail with were not washed for several days, and rats and cockroaches roamed the kitchen area making the food unsafe to eat.
 Indian prisoners were not provided with any reading material such as newspapers, nor paper to write on.
 The condition of the British prisoners in the same jail was strikingly different.

 Das's hunger strike started on 13 July 1929 and lasted 63 days.
 The jail authority took measures to forcibly feed him and the other independence activists.
 Eventually, the jail authority recommended his unconditional release, but the government rejected the suggestion and offered to release him on bail.

-Death and aftermath
+Death and legacy

-Das died on 13 September 1929.
+His medical report of 12 September 1929 read:'Das has fever- temperature morning 100 degrees, evening 99 degrees, pulse is 130 p.m.-very rapid.
+Vomitted only once in the day.
+Retching and hiccup still persists though less in frequency and duration.
+Mentally still clear.
+Taking water to which glucose is added without his knowledge.'Jatin Das died on 13 September 1929, Friday, at the lap of his brother Kiron Das at 1.00 pm.
+The bier was carried on shoulders by Dr. Gopi Chand Bhargava, Dr. Muhammad Alam, Dr. Saifuddin Kitchlew, Sardar Sardul Singh Caveseer, Dr. Benarasi Das, Sardar Kishan Singh(Bhagat Singh's father) and Lala Duni Chand.

+It is reported that Das used to sing Rabindranath Tagore's poem “Ekla chalo re,” in his final days.

 Durgawati Devi led the funeral procession, which went from Lahore to Calcutta by train.
+Sardar Kishan Singh, Bhagat Singh’s father, and Kiron Das, Jatin Das's younger brother accompanied the coffin.
 Thousands of people rushed to the railway stations to pay homage to Das.
 A two-mile long procession in Calcutta carried the coffin to the cremation ground.
-It was Subhash Chandra Bose, who received the coffin of Das at Howrah railway station and led the funeral procession to the cremation ground.
-The hunger strike of Das in prison was one crucial moment in the resistance against illegal detentions.
+Subhash Chandra Bose (along with Smt.
+Basanti Devi -widow of C.R.
+Das, Mrs Kamla Nehru, Dr B.C.
+Roy, Shayama Prasad Mukerji and Maulvi Shamasuddin) received the coffin of Das at Howrah railway station.
+Bose led the funeral procession to the cremation ground.

+The hunger strike of Das in prison was a crucial moment in the resistance against illegal detentions.